optus23/Game-Tutorial---Research-Project/docs/index.md

 (place overwhatch tutorial)

 The easy way to teach player how to play in multiplayer is playing the single player, don't you?
 But of course there are game that don't have single player, like overwatch.
 So, he uses a previous "singleplayer" tutorial introducing player the game pillar mechanics gradually with one character.
 And you gonna think... what about the popole who know how to play, has to play the turorial?
 No, it will be boring for you, so, all kind of tutorial like Overwatch must be skippeable.
+Also, games like Wow are totaly a surprise to Game Tutorial Design, but that are gonna be talked in the "Niche, and types of Target" section.

 ### Why is Tetris a mathematically perfect game design that requires no tutorial?